uoftgasa/uoftgasa.github.io/markdown/index.md

 - **What's my budget for rent?**
 	- You can see how rent in Toronto has evolved over time with [data collected by the Canada Mortgage and Housing Corporation](https://www03.cmhc-schl.gc.ca/hmip-pimh/en/TableMapChart/Table?TableId=2.2.11&GeographyId=2270&GeographyTypeId=3&DisplayAs=Table&GeograghyName=Toronto#) (click chart view to see the table as a graph).
-	- As of 2018, typical rents in Toronto (averaged across the entire GTA) are as follows:
+	- As of 2025, typical rents in Toronto (averaged across the entire GTA) are as follows:
-		- Bachelor's/Studio: $1000/month
+		- Bachelor's/Studio: $1500/month
-		- 1 Bedroom: $1200/month
+		- 1 Bedroom: $1800/month
-		- 2 Bedroom: $1400/month
+		- 2 Bedroom: $2050/month
-		- 3+ Bedroom: $1600/month
+		- 3+ Bedroom: $2300/month

+		Note that if you want to live close to campus, prices will typically be significantly higher than this baseline.
 - **What type of rental housing am I interested in?**
 	- Toronto has 3 main types of rental housing: condos, apartments, and houses
 		- Condos: Typically the most expensive, but with the most included amenities - buildings often have gyms or pools, and the unit itself will likely have a dishwasher, laundry machine, air conditioning, and its own thermostat.
 The level of maintenance varies by building - if you're considering a condo, identify the property management company and investigate their history with resolving complaints.